-  - You may require additional paperwork to use restricted words such as Bank, Attorney, University, etc or a licensed individual, such as a lawyer, doctor, etc to be part of your LLC name.
+- You may require additional paperwork to use restricted words such as Bank, Attorney, University, etc, or a licensed individual, such as a lawyer, doctor, etc to be part of your LLC name.

 Checking LLC Name Availability in Texas

-  After deciding a suitable name for your Texas LLC, the next step is to verify that your chosen name in Texas is available for your use.
+After deciding on a suitable name for your Texas LLC, the next step is to verify that your chosen name in Texas is available for your use.
 Make sure if the name is still available or utilized by another entity.

 To check the name availability in Texas, click on the following link to the Texas Comptroller of Public Accounts website:

 Furthermore, you can also generate a name through an LLC Name Generator online.

 Another vital step is to appoint a reliable Registered Agent to form an LLC in TX.

 A registered agent is a person or entity appointed by your business such as an LLP, LLC, or corporation to receive service of process notices, official mails, government correspondence, and other compliance-related documents on behalf of your business.